 At the same time, hosting the holiday can be difficult, if not impossible, for the caregiver.
 The work of caregiving doesn’t stop for the holiday.
-This can leave little time or energy for cleaning, cooking, shopping, etc. There are ways around this in some cases.
-A caregiver can host a potluck instead of preparing an entire meal, for instance, or do shopping online, assuming this is they can afford it.
-Unfortunately, caregiving households are often forced to sacrifice a significant portion of their income, either in missed work, medical expenses to pay or costs for special dietary items.
+This can leave little time or energy for cleaning, cooking, shopping, etc.

 The amount of support the caregiver receives from others

 Another issue for caregivers is the amount of support and help they receive.
 This can be a year-round issue that takes on special significance at the holidays.
-Often the caregiver will have no holiday time away from the person receiving care.
+Often the caregiver will have no holiday time away from the recipient.
 Sometimes this is a personal choice resulting from a desire to be with their loved one.
 Other times there may be no one willing and/or able, to help give them a break.

 In some cases, there may not be any extended family members.
 In othercases, family members may live too far away.
 Occasionally family members may believe that the caregiver has chosen his or her role and all of its consequences.
 If there has been controversy over long term care options, those who favored long term care may feel that they have no obligation to help the caregiver who has chosen to keep their loved one at home.